ONESMalvin/spec-kit-demo/templates/plan-template.md

 **Capability Mapping Requirements**:
 - [ ] `/Users/malvin/Coding/appbuilder/ones-specs` directory is read
-- [ ] Specific event types (e.g., `ones:project:issue:updated`) are determined
+- [ ] Specific event types (e.g., `ones:project:issue:updated`) and event callback structures are determined
-- [ ] Specific API endpoints (e.g., `PUT /openapi/v2/project/issues/{issueID}`) are determined
+- [ ] Specific API endpoints (e.g., `PUT /openapi/v2/project/issues/{issueID}`) and request/response schemas are determined
-- [ ] Specific field IDs (e.g., `field032` corresponding to story points) are determined
 - [ ] Specific oauth scopes (e.g., `read:project:issue`, `write:project:issue`) are determined
+- [ ] Specific extension callback structures (e.g., settings, validators, etc.) are determined

 **Documentation Requirements**:
 - [ ] `ones-capabilities.md` document is generated
 - [ ] `research.md` is updated to include specific ONES capabilities information
-- [ ] `contracts/openapi.yaml` is updated to conform to ONES specification
+- [ ] `contracts/api.yaml` is updated to conform App self-defined API specification
+- [ ] (If OpenAPI is used) `contracts/openapi-structure.yaml` defines all ONES OpenAPI call structures according to ONES OpenAPI specification
+- [ ] (If event subscription is used) `contracts/event-callback-structure.yaml` defines all event callback structures according to ONES event callback specification
+- [ ] (If extension is used) `contracts/extension-callback-structure.yaml` defines all extension callback structures according to ONES extension callback specification

 **Validation Requirements**:
 - [ ] The capability validation script is run to verify compliance
 - [ ] All feature requirements are mapped to specific ONES capabilities
-- [ ] All technical decisions are based on official documentation
+- [ ] All technical decisions are based on specific ONES capabilities and integration patterns
-- [ ] All field references use the correct ID
-- [ ] All API calls use the correct endpoint
+- [ ] All API calls use the correct endpoint and request/response schemas
-- [ ] All ONES capabilities are properly declared in manifest
+- [ ] All ONES capabilities are properly declared in `manifest.json`
 - [ ] `my-new-project/manifest.json` is completly and validated using JSON Schema

 ### Repository and Technology Stack Constraints (Non-negotiable)